spenczar/lektor-s3/README.md

 ```
 lektor plugins add lektor-s3
 ```
-You should see a message saying lektor has been added to the project.
+You should see a message saying lektor-s3 has been added to the project.

 Next, add an S3 bucket to your project's servers.
 In your project file (like `blog.lektorproject`), add the following: